-Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, by sub-regional geography, UK, since 8 November 2020
+Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, by sub-regional geography, UK, from modelling the most recent seven days, 21 February 2021 up to 27 February 2021

 - 1. These results are provisional and subject to revision. - 2.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval.
 The credible intervals can be found in the dataset that accompanies this bulletin. - 3.
-Since 12 February 2021 estimates are provided based on modelling the most recent seven-day period.
-Before this date estimates were based on a six-day period and were aggregated from two three-day models. - 4.
-Sub-regional estimates for England were first provided on 20 November 2020.
-Sub-regional estimates for Wales, Northern Ireland and Scotland were first provided on 19 February 2021.
+Because of a delay in receiving data from the labs, Northern Ireland estimates are for the period ending 26 February 2021, which is different to the other countries that end on 27 February 2021.